thomasjoyce7/MEDLEY/README.md

 ![Overview of the MEDLEY framework](figures/main/Figure1.png)

 **Figure 1.
-MEDLEY framework for EHR-based phenotyping of longitudinal medication trajectories.**
+MEDLEY framework for EHR-based phenotyping of longitudinal medication trajectories.** For illustration, this figure presents a synthetic medication record for a single patient.

 The code is organized around two applications: